Why did John write the gospel bearing his own name? What audience was he writing to? What was the purpose for the gospel of John?

 Who was John Written to?

-John was written to the church, both then and now, but I also believe it was written for unbelievers as well because the Gospel of John focuses more on the divinity of God than any of the other gospels.
+John was written to the church, both then and now, but I also believe it was written for unbelievers as well because the Gospel of John focuses more on the divinity of Jesus Christ than any of the other gospels.
 It is much different than the synoptic gospels of Matthew, Mark, and Luke.
 These gospels are closely related in material and their narratives even though their intended audiences are different.
 The Gospel of John focuses on signs and miracles and places unique significance on these and their connection with faith.
 John links faith with miracles more than all the other gospels combined.

 The Purpose of John